 - Must file FAFSA to be eligible each year

-Work-study is the opportunity to apply for jobs which helps students earn money for school while providing flexibly around a course schedules.
-Often jobs are on campus but compensation and positions differ at each college.
+Work-study is the opportunity to apply for jobs that help students earn money for school while providing flexibility around course schedules.
+Often, jobs are on campus, but compensation and positions differ at each college.
 Important to note is that the student must seek out and apply for work-study jobs at his or her school.
 Many colleges and universities have online job portals that offer work-study opportunities.
 Students can also ask the department head for their field of study if they have open positions that might be a good fit.
 A job is not held for or appointed to anyone receiving this aid award.

-Most commonly asked question: Will work-study come off the cost of education?
+Most commonly asked question: Will work-study deducted from the cost of education?

 You’ll earn at least the current federal minimum wage.
-However, you may earn more depending on the type of work you do and the skills required for the position.
+However, you may earn more depending on your work and the skills required for the position.
 However, your earnings cannot exceed your total Federal Work-Study award.
-You school will work with you to allocate assigned hours throughout the semester to work within the award amounts.
+Your school will work with you to allocate assigned hours throughout the semester to work within the award amounts.
 Some students may work 3 to 5 hours a week, others may work 15 or more.

 Benefits of work study:

 - Valuable jobs for college students.
 Any type of work-study program reflects well on your time management, problem-solving, and other soft skills, which can strengthen your evolving resume.

 - Your work-study earnings don't affect your financial aid eligibility.